Breaking Down TDIU Eligibility Requirements

-All disability determinations involve a combination of medical and economic factors.
+All disability determinations involve a combination of medical and economic factors, this is also true for TDIU eligibility.
 The doctor never sits you down and tells you “You are 30% disabled.”
 That’s because it’s not just about your diagnosis.
 It’s about how your condition affects you and what it stops you from doing.
 This is especially true in Total Disability due to Individual Unemployability claims.
 In fact, TDIU determinations are so subjective that many people might not know if they’re eligible.

 The way the TDIU rules are written, a VA disability lawyer might be able to get you maximum benefits even if you haven’t been declared officially disabled by a doctor or government agency.
 Maximum benefits usually include about $3,000 per month, depending on the nature of the disability, household size, and some other factors.
 These benefits also include free VA medical care.
 In many cases, the medical care benefit might be more valuable than the financial payments benefit.